- Shall Issue

 - Iowa Firearms Forums

-Iowa is a Shall Issue State and issues Non-professional Weapon Permits to non-residents.
-Iowa Professional Weapon Permits are issues to residents and non-residents employed in a private investigation business or private security business licensed under chapter 80A, or a person’s employment as a peace officer, correctional officer, security guard, bank messenger or other person transporting property of a value requiring security, or in police work, reasonably justifies that person going armed.
+Iowa is a Shall Issue State and issues Non-professional Weapon Permits to residents and non-resident with with exceptions.
+Iowa Professional Weapon Permits are issued to residents and non-residents employed in a private investigation business or private security business licensed under chapter 80A, or a person’s employment as a peace officer, correctional officer, security guard, bank messenger or other person transporting property of a value requiring security, or in police work, reasonably justifies that person going armed.